top of page

 funerals-the-true-cost.jpeg

-Families we help are often pleasantly surprised to find that a meaningful, elegant funeral can be achieved at a far lower cost than expected.
-As independent funeral directors, our starting point is always what will be right for the family.
+Families we help are often pleasantly surprised at how a meaningful and elegant funeral can be arranged for far less than they expected.
+As an independent funeral director, our starting point is always what feels right for you and your family.

 Home: Imprint